 Trainees will be expected to complete:

-(1) Two quarters of NBIO: 301 and 302.
-Laboratory participation is required for NBIO 301 only and will be undertaken in a separate section with distinct data analysis.
+(1) EIther (1*) two quarters of NBIO301 and 302 OR (2*) Introduction to Neuroscience BIOL130.
+If not in the NBIO major but completing the NBIO301/2 sequence, laboratory participation is required for NBIO 301 only and will be undertaken in a separate section with distinct data analysis.

-(2) NBIO 303: Neuronal coding and computation.
+(2) AMATH 342: Neuronal coding and computation.
 2 hrs/ week companion course to NBIO 301, covering mathematical approaches to neuronal excitability, networks and concepts of neural coding.
 Alternating seminar/workshop in programming for neuroscience.

 (4) At least one quarter of Journal Club in Computational Neuroscience.